 Stage fright decreases with age (fear of public speaking research results from 2013)

-According to my fear of public speaking research conducted in 2013 47.3% of baby boomers suffers from an average or a above average level of the glossophobia.
+According to my fear of public speaking research conducted in 2013 47.3% of baby boomers suffers from an average or a above average level of glossophobia.
 Those percentages are significantly higher for Generations X (64.6%) and Millenials (79.1%).
-Have a look at the chart below.
+Have a look at the table and chart below.

 Solo performers tend to fear more